-- a wall (finished/furred out or not).
-Multiple extension rings shall not be installed on one box.
-Extension rings shall not limit access to the back of the box, except for a trim ring.
-Boxes shall be sized so extension rings are not needed. - All cover plates shall be high-abuse-resistant nylon or stainless steel. - For any location where the type and quantity of devices on a circuit are known to be a significant source of harmonics, neutrals for receptacles on circuits that feed offices shall not be shared by different circuits. - 7.
+- All cover plates shall be high-abuse-resistant nylon or stainless steel. - For any location where the type and quantity of devices on a circuit are known to be a significant source of harmonics, neutrals for receptacles on circuits that feed offices shall not be shared by different circuits. - 7.
 All boxes in refrigerated areas shall be sealed at points of entry to prevent thermal leaks and condensation. - 8.
 Vending areas shall be supplied with dedicated electrical and data outlets at four foot (4') on center intervals along walls against which vending machines will be located.
 Locations and specific needs must be coordinated with Business Services.
-If a copier is being provided, data is required as well. - 9.
-All classrooms shall be provided with a receptacle for a wall mounted clock approximately seven feet (7') above the floor towards the front of the viewing area or in a location compatible with the room use. - 10.
-GFCI protection shall be provided for all electrical outlet connections within six feet (6') of wet sinks and other wet locations. - 11.
+If a copier is being provided, data is required as well. - All classrooms shall be provided with a receptacle for a wall mounted clock approximately seven feet (7') above the floor towards the front of the viewing area or in a location compatible with the room use. - GFCI protection shall be provided for all electrical outlet connections within six feet (6') of wet sinks and other wet locations. - 11.
 Office-type spaces shall be provided with a minimum of two duplex receptacles, one of which must be coordinated so that it is adjacent to the desk within the room.
 The duplex receptacle serving the desk cannot be on an occupancy sensor.
 Large storage rooms shall be provided with at least one duplex receptacle per usable wall.
-Lobbies and study areas shall be provided with power access spaced maximum twelve feet (12') apart. - 12.
+Lobbies and study areas shall be provided with power access spaced

+- maximum twelve feet (12') apart. - 12.
 Corridors without room for seating must have receptacles installed at a maximum of every fifty feet (50').
-Receptacles

-- shall not be provided within stairwells. - 13.
+Receptacles shall not be provided within stairwells. - 13.
 Corridors with room for seating shall have receptacles installed at a minimum of every twelve feet (12') on center. - 14.
 Outside utility receptacles are required at a minimum of one (1) per wall, located thirty inches (30") above finished grade. - 15.
 Receptacle access shall be provided on roof landings accessible by fixed stairwells.
 Receptacles shall be provided at one hundred feet (100') on center intervals on the roof area. - 16.
 All common faceplates, switches, and receptacles shall be office white in color and unbreakable rayon.
 Generator circuits shall be red in color and unbreakable rayon, with the circuit engraved in the faceplate. - 17.
 Mechanical, electrical, and telecommunication rooms shall have two (2) dedicated quad receptacles located in proximity to the main entry door, with others located as directed.
 Electrical rooms require one (1) standard telephone jack located in proximity of the main entry door. - 18.
 Floor service, electrical, telephone, or similar outlets shall be of a flush-mounted type.
 Flush brass cover plates are preferred but alternative homogeneous metal styles may be considered to match area finishes where approved by the owner in advance.
 Painted boxes are not acceptable.
 Boxes shall be located away from pedestrian paths or be provided with a self-closing or otherwise securable lid to prevent trip hazards. - All lighting switches and wall outlets shall have a lifetime warranty. - 20.
 All conductors and pull wires must be stranded copper, with the exception of lighting fixture internal wiring. - 21.
-CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal. - 22.
-Provide an insulated grounding conductor in all feeder and branch circuits.
+CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal.

-- 23. Crimp-type connectors shall only be used on stranded wire. - Conductors for 120/208 volt shall be black/red/blue and white.
-Conductors for 277/480 volt shall be brown/orange/ yellow/gray.
+- Provide an insulated grounding conductor in all feeder and branch circuits. - 23.
+Crimp-type connectors shall only be used on stranded wire. - 24.
+Conductors for 120/208 volt shall be black/red/blue and white.
+Conductors for 277/480 volt shall be brown/orange/yellow/gray.